Teksta versija

 5) adjustment and control of subterranean depths.

 Section 16.
-Limitation, Suspension of Use of Subterranean Depths, Cancellation of a Permit or Licence
+Limitation, Suspension of the Use of Subterranean Depths, Cancellation of the Licence or the Permit for the Extraction of Widespread Mineral Resources

 (1) The State Environmental Service shall take the decision to limit or suspend use of subterranean depths if it establishes that the requirements of a licence for the use of subterranean depths, a permit for the extraction of widespread mineral resources or the laws and regulations regulating the use of subterranean depths are being violated, as well as if the use of subterranean depths results in threats to human health, the environment or property.
-The decision of the State Environmental Service may be contested to the State Environmental Monitoring Bureau.
-The decision of the State Environmental Monitoring Bureau may be contested to the court in accordance with the procedures laid down in the Administrative Procedure Law.
+The decision of the State Environmental Service may be contested to the Energy and Environment Agency.
+The decision of the Energy and Environment Agency may be appealed to the court in accordance with the procedures laid down in the Administrative Procedure Law.

-(2) The State Inspection for Heritage Protection shall initiate the limitation or suspension of the use of subterranean depths to a holder of the licence for the use of subterranean depths or permit for the extraction of widespread mineral resources if it may result in threats to cultural monuments.
+(2) The National Heritage Board shall initiate the limitation or suspension of the use of subterranean depths to a holder of the licence for the use of subterranean depths or permit for the extraction of widespread mineral resources if it may result in threats to cultural monuments.

-(3) The licence for the use of subterranean depths or permit for the extraction of widespread mineral resources shall be cancelled by the issuer thereof if the addressee of the licence or permit:
+(3) The licence for the use of subterranean depths or permit for the extraction of widespread mineral resources shall be cancelled if the addressee of the licence or permit:

-1) has not commenced the use of subterranean depths within a year from the coming into effect of the licence for the use of subterranean depths (except for the licence for the extraction of mineral resources);
+1) has not commenced the use of subterranean depths within a year from the coming into effect of the licence for the use of subterranean depths (except for the licence for the extraction of mineral resources and the licence for the geological exploration);

 2) has not commenced the extraction of mineral resources (except for the production of hydrocarbons) within three years from the coming into effect of the relevant licence or permit;